jensbaeuerle/azure-custom-vision-model-in-web-app/README.md

 ![](Resources/images/Step6.png)

-You will receive notification if the deployement is succeeded!
+You will receive a notification if the deployement is succeeded!

 ![](Resources/images/Step7.png)